savonet/book/language.md

 is as a tuple of type `string * float * float`, but there is a risk of confusion between the duration and the length which are both floats, and the situation would of course be worse if there were more fields.
-In order to overcome this, one can use a _record_ which is basically the same as a tuple, excepting that fields are named.
+In order to overcome this, one can use a _record_\index{record} which is basically the same as a tuple, excepting that fields are named.
 In our case, we can store a song as

 ```{.liquidsoap include="liq/record-song.liq" to=-1}